PCB boards are all around us in every gadget we use. Be it a smartphone or a simple calculator; their function depends

-The above list is the program used in the design of printed circuit boards.
+The above list is the program used to design printed circuit boards.

 2.3.1: PCB design software comparison

-In looking at the comparison between printed circuit board designs, we would consider two software: EAGLE CAD and DIPTrace.
+In comparing printed circuit board designs, we would consider two software: EAGLE CAD and DIPTrace.
 These two software is, of course, picked at random.

-Capable of schematic captures with components linked to a library, creating patterns with the aid of a decent library editor, availability of perfect tutorial and support, great for smaller and simpler boards.
+Capable of schematic captures with components linked to a library, creating patterns with a decent library editor, availability of perfect tutorial and support, great for smaller and simpler boards.

 Electrical rule check, the schematic hierarchy for a design organization, forward and backward annotation between schematic and printed circuit board.

 2.3.2: Custom PCB--best PCB design software

 Out of the significant number of PCB design software available these days, some plain ones are highly recognizable for their perfect functionality.